 - Fetal fibronectin (also known as fFN) is a “glue-like” protein that bonds the baby to the uterus.

-- fFN holds the baby in place during its development, and fFN should not be detectable in vaginal secretions during weeks 16 to 35 of gestation.1
+- fFN holds the baby in place during its development, and fFN is usually not detectable in vaginal secretions during weeks 16 to 35 of gestation.1

 - If fFN is leaking into the vagina and detectable in vaginal secretions during this time period, this can be a sign that your body is preparing to deliver early.2